BenFictional/dart-206_20Su/unit-2/lesson-4/assignment-narrative-website.md

 Learn how to create [parallax scrolling effects](https://university.webflow.com/article/parallax-movement-on-scroll) at Webflow University.

+Animations can be triggered by interactions like a user's click, or when they hover over an element, or scroll to a certain point on a page.
+This is a fantastic way to add some energy and personality to your site, especially for a narrative project like this.
+You can animate any element (text, image, etc.) but in order to avoid overwhelming your users, ask yourself: does this animation add to the communication of my story or distract from it?

+Learn how to create [interactions and animations](https://university.webflow.com/courses/interactions-and-animations-course) at Webflow University.

 ### Submission for Peer Review

 Create a "narrative" folder in your PASS directory and upload your finished Muse site there when it is ready.
 You can use the built-in publishing feature in Muse or export as HTML and upload with Filezilla.